[Friday, June 7, 2019 09:07]

-After we've given you the basic tips for good nutrition in tennis , let's move on to more specific details.
-What's best to eat BEFORE your training or match?
-When it comes to training, you have a big advantage: you always know exactly when you start and how long you will be on the pitch.
-Here you can really plan ahead, so no excuses!
-The whole thing becomes a little more difficult at a tournament or at a media game.
-But here, too, you can use Amrei's tips to ensure that you don't go hungry or sneak around on the pitch with a full stomach.
-Do you want full power and energy on court ?
-Then read on quickly!
+Now that we've given you the basic tips for good nutrition in tennis , let's get down to specifics.
+What's the best thing to eat BEFORE your training session or match?
+When it comes to training, you have a big advantage: you always know exactly when you're starting and how long you'll be on the court.
+You can really plan ahead, so no excuses!
+Things get a bit more challenging at a tournament or league match.
+But even here, Amrei's tips can help you avoid starving or skulking around the court with a full stomach.
+Want full power and energy on the court ?
+Then keep reading!

-- Focus on high-carb, low-fat foods and add a small amount of protein.
-There shouldn't be too much fiber either, as this can make digestion difficult.
+- Focus on carbohydrate-rich, low-fat foods and add a small amount of protein.
+Also, avoid excessive fiber intake, as this can complicate digestion.

-- If you have to wait longer, it's better to eat small snacks rather than a large meal that you may not be able to digest until it starts
+- For longer waiting times, it's better to eat small snacks than a large meal that you might not be able to digest before it starts.

-Examples of suitable dishes before the match - Get prepared...
+Examples of suitable pre-match meals - Get prepared...

 - Pasta with tomato sauce